 In 1993, Mike and I decided to leave our city lives behind and buy Belle Meade Farm.
 The Kilby Family had owned the farm for 90 years.
 The farmhouse was in benign neglect; the land was tired and in need of replenishing.
 We looked at each other and wondered where to begin.
 Clearly the house needed bathrooms and heat, so we began the renovation project.
 We then created a plan to establish a day camp but kept our city jobs so we could get financing for our dreams.

 In 1914, Route 231 was a lane for horses, carriages, and an occasional automobile.
-The schoolhouse needed to be moved back from the road, and it needed plumbing, heating, bathrooms, and a kitchen.
+After years of infrastructure changes to accommodate the growing community, the schoolhouse needed to be moved back from the road, and it needed plumbing, heating, bathrooms, and a kitchen.
 We found lighthouse movers from the Eastern Shore to tackle the project.
 The project of moving the schoolhouse and constructing the lower level began in 1999 and was completed in 2003.

 For three years, we worked closely with the teachers and students of Mountain Laurel.
-At that point, they decided that they wanted to own their own school and farm; therefore, in 2007, Mike and I decided to open our own school for grades 6-9, and we maintained Montessori principles.
+At that point, they wanted to own their own school and farm; therefore, in 2007, Mike and I decided to open our own school for grades 6-9, and we maintained Montessori principles.
 Within a few years, students suggested that our school go through high school.
 We quickly decided that the idea made sense and declared Belle Meade School a full secondary education program (grades 6-12).
 In 2013 we celebrated our first graduate, David Gerrish, and have been operating for over a decade.
 In 2017 we decided to officially claim our connection with Montessori, and in 2019 we expanded our program to include a lower school.